netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-4/README.md

 create your own component that you call `ListItem.vue` which includes a template for the `v-card` and take properties supplied from `List.vue`.

-Hint: Take a look on the [guide on how to create components](https://vuejs.org/v2/guide/single-file-components.html).
+Hint: Take a look on the [guide on how to create components](https://vuejs.org/v2/guide/components.html#Passing-Data-to-Child-Components-with-Props)
+We want you to use the [single `.vue` file approach to creating a component](https://vuejs.org/v2/guide/single-file-components.html).

 Task 4.2
 --------